Generates JNI headers from a Java class.

 Since Ant 1.8.0

 If a defined type implements the

-interface a nested element of that type can be used as an alternative to the implementation attribute.
+element of that type can be used as an alternative to the implementation attribute.

 <javah destdir="c" class="org.foo.bar.Wibble"/>